ARM-DOE/ACT/docs/source/CONTRIBUTING.rst

 Fork and Cloning the ACT Repository
 -----------------------------------
-To start, you will first fork the `arm-community-toolkit` repo on GitHub by clicking the fork icon button found on the main page here:
+To start, you will first fork the `ACT` repo on GitHub by clicking the fork icon button found on the main page here:

 - https://github.com/ANL-DIGR/ACT